|Writing Fellows' Perspectives on the 4 CORNERSTONES|

 Enrich: “Students rediscover and practice that drive as a student and passion for writing that can dim without encouragement.”

 WHO WE ARE: Writing Fellows are trained peer facilitators who support students at any stage of the writing process and support faculty goals for engaging students as writers through their own course work and assignments.
-Supervised by the Coordinator of Writing Initiatives, Writing Fellows help create a cultural expectation for comprehensive development of the abilities outlined in HWS curricular Goals 1 and 2.
+Supervised by the Program Coordinator, Writing Fellows help create a cultural expectation for comprehensive development of the abilities outlined in HWS curricular Goals 1 and 2.

 WHAT WE DO: Writing Fellows help students learn and develop ideas in writing.
 Writing Fellows provide productive feedback on written work and offer strategies and brainstorming techniques for writing in all skill levels and across all disciplines.